Dear readers of ADxS.org, please forgive the disruption.

 2. Dopaminergic drugs

-Dopaminergic drugs address the anterior center of attention.
+Dopaminergic drugs address the anterior attention center.

-The dopaminergic and noradrenergic attentional centers.
+The dopaminergic and the noradrenergic attention center.

 3. Noradrenergic drugs

-The dopaminergic and noradrenergic attentional centers.
+The dopaminergic and the noradrenergic attention center.

 3.1.
-Drugs that increase norepinephrine levels
+Drugs that increase noradrenaline levels

 Effect of atomoxetine different from MPH